AidLite Python API Documentation

 API | get_output_tensor |

-Description | Retrieves the inference result data after successful inference. |
+Description | After successful inference, get inference result data |

-Return Value | Normal: Float result data. |
+Return Value | Normal: float result data. |

-Exception: None . |
+Exception: None. | |

-out_data = interpreter.get_output_tensor(out_tensor_idx=1, output_type=aidlite.DataType.TYPE_INT32)
+out_data = interpreter.get_output_tensor(out_tensor_tag=1, output_type=aidlite.DataType.TYPE_INT32)

 if out_data is None: